2023 Solar and Batteries

 If you take a look at the sampling below, it is for a roof that is pitch of 2.2:12 which means the roof rises 2.2 inches for every 12 horizontal inches.
 The numbers on each panel are the amount of kWh of energy collected in a 24 hour period.
 The most effective position for the panels is facing south because that faces the most sunlight at the best angle.
 Each solar panel facing south collects about 2.24 kWh per day.

 I found it most interesting that the panels are only 3.1% less effective facing north!
 And only 4.5% less effective facing East.
 This implies all I need to do to compensate for a any sub-optimal roof orientation is (worst case) add exactly 1 extra panel for every 20 solar panels not facing south.
+UPDATE on Winter Solstice: there is a much more pronounced drop of closer to 20% based on roof pitch when the sun is low in the sky and the days are shorter.

 A rough early calculation of how I could add an "off grid" system with solar panels, move some circuits onto that off grid system, and no longer EVER sell power to the power company and "grid defect":